 Filing an 83(b) with the IRS means that you are bound to consummate your intended stock purchase.
 The IRS isn't capable of tracking whether you actually leave the company early resulting in a repurchase of the unvested stock, so they simply subject you to the applicable taxation up front based on your expressed intent.
 However, your cost basis and the fair market value are equal up front so there shouldn't be any taxes due.
 The exception is if you waited some period of time before executing the early exercise and the fair market value of your company's stock at the time of exercise had risen above your option grant exercise price.
 Even then, you may or may not be subject to tax depending on several factors such as whether these were qualified ISOs, the implied gain in value, and your level of income.
-Establishing the purchase date right away also makes the stock eligible for long term capital gains (LTCG) treatment after it is held for at least one year and at at least 2 years has passed since the date of the option grant.
+Establishing the purchase date right away also makes the stock eligible for long term capital gains (LTCG) treatment after it is held for at least one year and at least 2 years has passed since the date of the option grant.
 There is a 20% federal tax savings associated with LTCG but drops to 15% if you are in the highest tax bracket.
 Although there is no additional tax savings for California because capital gains and ordinary income are taxed at the same rate, there are many other states that do provide an additional tax savings for LTCG.